World of DeFi: AMMs: Types of AMMs

 Constant Product Market Makers or CPMMs

 As seen above, CPMMs rely on the principle that the product of the reserves remains unchanged before and after the trade has taken place.
-It was the first type of CFMM that appeared and was popularized by Bancor, the first DEX to use AMMs.
+It was the first type of CFMM that appeared and was popularized by Bancor.

 CPMMs are based on the simplified function x*y=k, thus pricing the asset based on the liquidity present in the pool.
 When the number of X tokens(x) increases, the number of Y tokens(y) should decrease to keep their product constant and vice-versa.
 The original equation for CPMM is: